comp129/comp55/docs/labs/JavavsCPP.md

 <https://docs.oracle.com/en/java/javase/11/docs/api/index.html>

-Those are all java files that have been implemented, are stable and get leveraged by folks who work in Java so that they don't reinvent the wheel.
+Those are all Java files that have been implemented, are stable and get leveraged by folks who work in Java so that they don't reinvent the wheel.

 ## Compile Your Files